kmurray61/fxt/README.md

 @author Ken Murray

-@date 4/25/19
+@date 2/25/21

-*Creates a dynamic UI similar to how EXTJS does or used to extend functionality EXTJS lacks*
+*Creates a dynamic UI similar to EXTJS and used to extend functionality EXTJS lacks*

 Inspired by ExtJS and Flash/ActionScript.
 Simplifies common JS calls to DOM objects in a familiar format.